jkb91jkb91/my_tutorials/gitlab+jenkins_with_agent/README.md

 0. Prerequisuites
 1. Quick Start
 2. Descriptions of docker Image
 3. Adding SSH to ~/.ssh/config to map DOMAIN on INTERNAL_IP not Public_IP
+4. Connect with Gitlab

 # 0. Prerequisuites for dynamic docker AGENT
 You have to go into docker settings